dzackgarza/Notes/Class_Notes/2020/Complex Analysis/sections/Appendix.md

 - Cauchy's Theorem: Integrals of holomorphic functions vanish.
 - Morera: Integrals vanishing along every rectangle implies holomorphic.
 - Schwarz Reflection: ???
+- Identity Theorem: Two functions agreeing on a set with a limit point are equal on a domain.

 ## Precise Refinements